-Best liver cancer treatment of most cancerous liver tumors is surgical, in which the portion of liver which is affected by the tumor is removed.
-Some patients may be unsuitable for a major liver operation either because of poor medical condition, or advanced disease.
+The best liver cancer treatment for most cancerous hepatic tumors is surgical, in which the portion of the liver that is affected by the tumor is removed.
+Some patients may be unsuitable for a major liver operation either because of poor medical condition or advanced disease.
 These patients may be suitable for non-operative treatments such as chemotherapy or radiotherapy given specifically into the blood vessels supplying the liver (TACE or TARE).
-Prompt consultation with a specialist liver surgical team is likely to result in quick evaluation and optimal treatment of the liver tumor.
-Appropriate treatment is likely to result in favorable outcome.
+Prompt consultation with a specialist liver surgical team is likely to result in quick evaluation and optimal treatment of the liver tumor or hepatic tumor.
+Appropriate treatment is likely to result in a favorable outcome.

 Liver cancer (Hepatocellular carcinoma)